pulumi/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 Control over a virtual disk's name is not supported unless you are attaching an external disk with the [`attach`](#attach) attribute.

 Virtual disks can be SCSI disks only.
-The SCSI controllers managed by Terraform can vary, depending on the value supplied to [`scsi_controller_count`](#scsi_controller_count).
+The SCSI controllers managed by the provider can vary, depending on the value supplied to [`scsi_controller_count`](#scsi_controller_count).
 This also dictates the controllers that are checked when looking for disks during a cloning process.